keylimetoolbox/resque-kubernetes/README.md

 ## Usage

-For any Resque job that you want to run in a Kubernetes pod, you'll need to modify the job class with three things:
+For any Resque job that you want to run in a Kubernetes job, you'll need to modify the job class with two things:

 - extend the class with `Resque::Kubernetes::Job`
 - and add a method `job_manifest` that returns the Kubernetes manifest for the job
-- make sure that the worker is started with `TERM_ON_EMPTY` environment variable set

 ```ruby
 class ResourceIntensiveJob